top of page

 20180511_202321_HDR-02_edited.jpg

-Sasha Lebedeva received her Master’s Degree in Speech Language Pathology at the Wallenberg Institute of Special Education and Psychology, St Petersburg, Russia.
+Sasha Lebedeva received her Master’s Degree in Speech Language Pathology and Child Psychology at the Wallenberg Institute of Special Education and Psychology, St Petersburg, Russia.
 She has been working with children and adults as a speech pathologist since 2010.

 In 2013 Sasha moved to Canada and focused on working with individuals with diverse abilities.
 Watermelon Sessions was created by Sasha to nurture independence; helping those with communication difficulties and teaching them how to interact with the world on their own terms.